satishkumar-dhule/EA-SRE-prep/EA_SRE_3_Interview_Prep.md

 *Example:* For a game update, deployed to blue environment, validated with 1% traffic, then full switch, ensuring no player disruption.

-### 87. How do you handle database scaling in AWS for high-write workloads?
+### How do you handle database scaling in AWS for high-write workloads

 **Answer:**
 - Use Aurora with read replicas for reads, DynamoDB for NoSQL, or RDS with sharding.